 - After the court ruling that the arrest was unlawful, the investigator resigned.
 A new investigator signed a new arrest warrant with the prosecutor within three days, doing so as a matter of urgency on Sunday.
 During this period, the bank refused to unblock my accounts.

 - My taxes owed to the state are 2.2 million EUR, and I can't pay them.
-Soon I will be assessed a percentage of that amount every day.
+Every day my debt increases because I can't pay it off.

 - No one on the police force was cooperative from the beginning.
 I was immediately treated worse than a criminal.